 For these reasons, it's essential to use a VPN that does not log its users' activity, so sensitive information is not intentionally retained or stored.
-But what if a VPN is hacked?
-There's a risk that your data will fall into the wrong hands -- but there are steps everyone can take to significantly reduce the risk.
+Most important web traffic -- such as credit card information, names, and addresses -- is already encrypted.
+But if a VPN service is hacked or subpoenaed for information, a third party may gain access to it anyway.
+The same is true for any service people pay for online.
+But there are steps everyone can take to significantly reduce the risk.

 Here we explore some of the ways VPNs are vulnerable to attack, and steps users can take to keep themselves and their data private.